fediversespace/fediverse.space/README.md

 ## Requirements

-Note: examples here use `podman`.
-In most cases you should be able to replace `podman` with `docker`.

 Though containerized, backend development is easiest if you have the following installed.

 - For the crawler + API: